Oath of citizenship: Colombia

+"Señor/Señora [inserte nombre aquí], ¿Jura usted que es de su libre voluntad ser colombiano(a) y como tal de cumplir, sostener y defender la Constitución y las leyes de la República de Colombia?"

+If the applicant responds in the affirmative, the oath taker finishes the oath by saying:

+"Si así lo hiciera, Dios y la patria os la premien, y si no, Él y Ella os lo(a) demanden."

+English Translation: "Mr/Mrs. [Insert Name Here]: Do you swear that you freely wish to become Colombian and as such to fulfill, uphold and defend the constitution and the laws of the Republic of Colombia?"

+If the applicant responds in the affirmative, the oath taker finishes the oath by saying:

+"If you do so, may God and the motherland reward you, and if not, may he and she demand it from you."

 Germany

 According to § 16 National Act the oath of citizenship reads as follows.
 German version:Ich erkläre feierlich, dass ich das Grundgesetz und die Gesetze der Bundesrepublik Deutschland achten und alles unterlassen werde, was ihr schaden könnte.English version:I solemnly declare that I will respect and observe the Basic Law and the laws of the Federal Republic of Germany, and that I will refrain from any activity which might cause it harm.

 Hungary

 Officially called the "Oath of Allegiance".

 Hungarian version:Én, [name] esküszöm, hogy Magyarországot hazámnak tekintem.
 Magyarországnak hű állampolgára leszek, az Alaptörvényt és a jogszabályokat tiszteletben tartom és megtartom.
 Hazámat erőmhöz mérten megvédem, képességeimnek megfelelően szolgálom.
 Isten engem úgy segéljen.English version:I, [name], do solemnly swear that I shall consider Hungary my homeland.
 I shall be a loyal citizen of the Republic of Hungary, and shall honour and observe its Constitution and laws.
 I shall defend my homeland in function with my force, and shall serve it to the best of my ability.
 So help me God!The "Pledge of Allegiance" is the same with the exception of "So help me God!" ["Isten engem úgy segéljen."] and is of equal value.